 It’s not uncommon to get as much as 20% off just by asking.

 Don’t think about paying full price for a new sofa without at least trying to ask for a discount.

 At the very least you should be able to get the delivery charge waived or some free cushions for the sofa.

 And always remember to ask about special financing deals too.

 You could lower your cost by spreading out your payments over a year or two.

 Save Money On Entertainment

-Ever notice how easy it is to overspend when you are having fun?
+Ever notice how easy it is to overspend when you are having fun, especially on weekends?

 I’m not sure if we just ignore the costs of things when having fun or we give in to peer pressure.